abcucberkeley/PetaKit5D/README.md

 ## Usage

-The tools have been tested with MATLAB R2022b-R2023a for Linux (Ubuntu), Windows, and MacOS.
+The tools have been tested with MATLAB R2022b-R2023a for Linux (Ubuntu 22.04), Windows (10 and 11), and MacOS (14).
 Toolboxes required:

 `Image Processing Toolbox, Optimization Toolbox, Parallel Computing Toolbox, Signal Processing Toolbox, and Statistics and Machine Learning Toolbox.`